kompismatchning/kompismatchning/README.md

 # Blending

-Blending is a tool that helps organizations, cities and municipalities pairing immigrants and refugees with people from the local community.
+Blending is a tool that helps organizations, cities and municipalities pair immigrants and refugees with people from the local community.
 It is currently being used by [IM](https://www.manniskohjalp.se) to run the Duo Stockholm program.
 It is free to use for anyone who wants to set up a similar program.

 A demo is available at https://blending.herokuapp.com/admin.
-Login with admin@example.com/password.
+Login with `admin@example.com` and `password`.

 ## Requirements